Andrew Little (New Zealand politician): 2025 Wellington mayoral election

 On 16 April 2025, Andrew Little formally announced that he is running for mayor of Wellington in the 2025 Wellington City mayoral election, after The Post reported earlier that month that he was considering running for mayor.
 On 28 April, Little secured the Wellington Labour Local Body Committee's backing to contest the 2025 mayoral election as Labour's candidate.
 On 29 April, the incumbent mayor Tory Whanau pulled out of the mayoral race and endorsed Little.

 In mid-May 2025, Little expressed disagreement with the Wellington City Council's Golden Mile mayoral pedestrianisation project, opining that the Council should not sign new contracts until after the Wellington mayoral election scheduled for 11 October.
 In response, Mayor Whanau said that delaying the project would increase costs and affect rates.
 While campaigning, Little identified saving the historically significant Begonia House and Khandallah Pool, and completing the Karori Event Centre as his key mayoral priorities.

 Little was successful, winning the mayoralty by a large margin.

 Wellington mayoralty (2025–present)

-Little appointed Labour councillor Ben McNulty as deputy mayor.
+In late October 2025, Little appointed Labour councillor Ben McNulty as deputy mayor.
+In November 2025, Little promoted independent conservative councillor Diane Calvert as chair of the Wellington City Council's budget committee and independent conservative councillor Ray Chung as chair of the council-controlled organisations committee.
+The four Green-aligned councillors criticised Chung's nomination due to his smear campaign against the previous Mayor Tory Whanau but agreed to support Little's nominations in the "interests of being constructive partners."

+In late November 2025, Little and the Labour-aligned councillors supported reviewing the contentious Golden Mile pedestrianisation project for three-to-six months.
+The Green-aligned councillors and iwi representatives Holden Hohaia and Liz Kelly opposed farther delays to the Golden Mile project, which the Council had begun planning in 2021.
+The motion to implement a three-to-six months review of the Golden Mile project passed by a margin of 12 to 4 votes; with Little, the Labour councillors and the independents supporting the motion and the Green councillors opposing it.

+In February 2026, Little called for an independent inquiry into the failure of Wellington's Moa Point sewage plant.

+On 8 June 2026, Little declared a state of emergency in Wellington's southern and eastern wards in response to heavy swells.
+Residents of Owhiro Bay, Island Bay, Houghton Bay and Breaker Bay were ordered to evacuate by 9am on 9 June.

+On 18 June, Little as Mayor joined the majority of the Wellington City Council in voting to discontinue work on the $139 million Golden Mile pedestrianisation project.
+The Council decided to instead explore improving transport links in the Golden Mile and regenerating Courtenay Place.